EricChagoya/TMT-Ranking-System/README.md

  	- WeeklyScoresBracket.csv

 ##### CreateRanks.py
-- This will take this week's scores from a text file and add it to the total
+- This will take this week's scores from CollectTourneyData.py and add it to the total
 - It will assign some type of formula to determine points.
 It will then use those points to determine a ranking
 - Output Files
 	- WeeklyResults.csv